MastodonC/witan.cic/doc/adr/remove-stale-rows.md

 Accepted.

 ## Consequences
-We removes episodes without a cease date from report years prior to the latest.
+We remove episodes without a cease date from report years prior to the latest.